unicitynetwork/alpha/doc/build-alpha.md

 ## Building for Windows (by cross-compiling on Linux)

 Build on Linux and generate executables which run on Windows.

+Follow the same steps above for Linux.
+Then install the cross compiler and build.

 ```
 sudo apt install g++-mingw-w64-x86-64-posix